 C12.9.1 A student who was unable to submit for assessment at the required time due to extenuating circumstances will normally be offered the opportunity for initial assessment at the time when re-assessment takes place.
-Normally, there will be no further opportunity for assessment of this work during the academic year.
+Normally, there will be no further opportunity for assessment of this work during the academic year unless the student has approved mitigation in place.